 Guided tours of Ecuador can be a great option for the most convenience.
-Professional travel guides can help navigate the country as they effortlessly whisk travelers to all the best spots.
+Professional travel guides help navigate the country as they effortlessly whisk travelers to all the best spots.
 Leave all the planning and logistics to the tour company.
 Just show up and enjoy Ecuador.
 Tours of Ecuador can also be the best way to learn about the country, as local guides are usually employed.

 Flights within Ecuador

 So if covering long distances, it can sometimes make sense to consider a domestic flights within Ecuador.
 For example, the bus from Quito to Lago Agrio (for Amazon tours) takes more than eight hours.
 A flight will save precious time by getting to the Amazon in less than an hour.

 Flights between Quito and Cuenca or between Quito and Guayaquil can often make sense too.
 But just know that flying between these major cities bypasses many of the best places to visit in Ecuador that can be visited using land transport.